Make Your Next Trip Extraordinary

 Dried meat (typically beef) called biltong, which is served everywhere—even on game drives—and is South Africa’s national obsession.

-Best spot for a sundowner
+Best spots for a sundowner

 Thornybush Private Game Reserve, which is part of the Greater Kruger Area, has some of the most dramatic sunset views in the region.
 As your afternoon game drive comes to a close with the sun beginning to set, your guide will find the perfect spot with views of this marvelous reserve and the incredible Drakensburg mountain range in the distance, obscuring the last rays of light.
+You may also revel in the view over the Cape Winelands from the porch of your boutique hotel as you toast to another beautiful day in paradise.

 Camps and Lodges